ryuichiueda/ueda_blog2_contents/pages/publication_en/main.md

 * **Ryuichi Ueda** and Tamio Arai: "Value Iteration Under the Constraint of Vector Quantization for Improving Compressed State-Action Maps," Proc. of IEEE International Conference on Robotics and Automation, pp. 4771-4776, 2004.

-* Ryuichi UEDA, Tamio ARAI and Kohei SAKAMOTO, Toshifumi KIKUCHI and Shogo KAMIYA: "Expansion Resetting for Recovery from Fatal Error in Monte Carlo Localization --Comparison with Sensor Resetting Methods," Proc. of IEEE/RSJ International Conference on Intelligent Robots and Systems, pp. 2481-2486, 2004.
+* **Ryuichi UEDA**, Tamio ARAI and Kohei SAKAMOTO, Toshifumi KIKUCHI and Shogo KAMIYA: "Expansion Resetting for Recovery from Fatal Error in Monte Carlo Localization --Comparison with Sensor Resetting Methods," Proc. of IEEE/RSJ International Conference on Intelligent Robots and Systems, pp. 2481-2486, 2004.

 ### 2003